Space is Sound

 an exhibition at the School of Visual Arts CP Project Space

-Sound itself holds information.
+Sound as music and noise itself holds information.
 However, it seems only to be witnessed through corporeal sense.
 It is considered somewhat inaccessible, unable to be utilized in an undecipherable language.

 What if sound was able to be cognized as a medium for conveying specific form of thought?